arromeo/barz/docs/index.md

 All that is needed is to include the barz.js file after including jQuery.

-### Usage
+### Basic Usage

-First, place a div in the HTML.
+First, place a div in the HTML body where you would like the chart to display.
 The id is used to identify the placeholder to the script.
 The text inside the tag is used as the chart's title.

 ```html
 <div id="chart">Test Chart</div>